 Vamsi Krishna, Vedantu; Neera Nundy, Dasra; Ashish Dhawan, CSF; moderated by Ajoy Vase, Chan Zuckerberg Initiative.

 As students across the globe transition to online learning, the effects of the digital divide have never been more acute.
 This will be an opportunity to learn from innovators who are working to deliver digital learning while also expanding access through creative low-tech interventions.

 Moitshepi Matsheng, Young 1ove; Aditya Krishnan, Teach for India; Sneha Sheth, Dost; Richard Tibbles, Learning Equality; moderated by Peter Bergman, Teachers College, Columbia University.

 China was the first country to grapple with mass school closures due to COVID-19.
 In this session, experts will address how they navigated uncharted waters and what their experience has to offer the rest of the world.

 Xiangen Hu, University of Memphis; Joy Chen, TAL; Elle Wang, Arizona State University; moderated by Samuel Ching, Schmidt Futures.

 In conjunction with the Futures Forum on Learning, Schmidt Futures is helping launch a new tools and technology competition, with up to $1M in awards planned.
 Join this conversation to learn more about how you can get involved.

 Kumar Garg, Schmidt Futures and competition judges Peter Bergman, Teachers College, Columbia University; Katrina Stevens, Chan Zuckerberg Initiative; Julia Quinn, Citadel; Katy Knight, Siegel Family Endowment

-With the help of our sponsors, the Learning Engineering Tools Competition aims to support new tools that will improve student learning and advance the field of learning engineering.
+With the help of our sponsors, the Learning Engineering Tools Competition aims to support new tools that will improve learning and advance the field of learning engineering.